dineshkummarc/metrocat.org/_posts/2006-03-17-full-circle.markdown

 title: Full Circle
 date: 2006-03-17
 author: Anna
-tags:
+categories:
 - Wee-Watkins
 ---

 A friend of mine mentioned the other day (pardon my paraphrasing) that the saga of Molly's stomach had come full circle.

 Indeed it has.